OECD lowers global, US economic growth forecasts

 The OECD lowered its growth outlook for the United States, from 6.9 to 6.0 percent this year.
 The US Congressional Budget Office has forecast 6.7 percent growth for the world’s top economy.

+The Delta variant hit the US economy harder in the second quarter “but it is picking up again very strongly,” the OECD’s chief economist, Laurence Boone, said at a news conference.

-The OECD's eurozone forecast, however, was raised by one point to 5.3 percent, though the outlook varied within the single-currency bloc, with higher growth now expected in France, Italy and Spain while Germany was not performing as well.
+The OECD’s eurozone forecast was raised by one point to 5.3 percent, though the outlook varied within the single-currency bloc, with higher growth now expected in France, Italy and Spain while Germany was not performing as well.

 The growth prospects of Argentina, Brazil, Mexico, South Africa, South Korea and Turkey have also improved, while those of Australia, Britain, Japan and Russia were lowered.